 What are Traits?

-A trait is a specific characteristic found in an individual.
-It can be something physical and immediately observable, such as eye color, skin color, or hair color, or something more internal, like the ability to roll oneโ€™s tongue or cross the eyes.
+Traits are specific characteristics found in a person.
+They can be something physical and immediately observable, such as eye color, skin color, or hair color, or something more internal, like the ability to roll oneโ€™s tongue or cross the eyes.

 Conversely, if you have a predisposition to anxiety and depression but are raised in a very supportive, loving family, it may not manifest as strongly.